collectd/collectd.github.io/documentation/manpages/collectd-unixsock.md

     value-list is returned.
 The response is a list of name-value-pairs, each pair on its own line (the number of lines is indicated by the status line - see above).
 Each name-value-pair is of the form _name_**=**_value_.
-    Counter-values are converted to a rate, e. g. bytes per second.
+    Counter-values are converted to a rate, e.Â g. bytes per second.
     Undefined values are returned as **NaN**.

     Example: